Olivier-Boudeville/Ceylan-WOOPER/doc/Ceylan-WOOPER-Layer-technical-manual-english.rst

 As the table is built only once and is theoritically shared by all instances of that class [#]_, it adds very little overhead, space-wise and time-wise.
 Thanks to the table, method look-up is expected to be quite efficient too (constant-time).

-.. [#] Provided that Erlang does not copy these shared immutable structures, which unfortunately does not seem to be currently the case with the vanilla virtual machine.
-In a later version of WOOPER, the per-class table will be precompiled and shared as a module, thus fully removing that per-instance overhead.
+.. [#] Provided that Erlang does not copy these shared immutable structures, which unfortunately does not seem to be currently the case (at least with the vanilla virtual machine).
+We had planned in a later version of WOOPER that the per-class table would be precompiled and shared as a module, thus fully removing that per-instance overhead, yet, as explained below, the introduction of the ``persistent_term`` standard module offered a simpler option.

 .. (except for binaries, which are of no use here), inducing a large per-instance overhead which, in turn, reduces a lot the scalability that can be achieved thanks to these WOOPER versions.

-Taking `class_Platypus.erl <https://github.com/Olivier-Boudeville/Ceylan-WOOPER/blob/master/priv/examples/class_Platypus.erl>`_ as a (small) example (shallow inheritance tree, and just a few attributes), by uncommenting traces in the class manager, we can see that the size of the ``class_Platypus`` virtual table is 1040 bytes.
+Taking `class_Platypus.erl <https://github.com/Olivier-Boudeville/Ceylan-WOOPER/blob/master/priv/examples/class_Platypus.erl>`_ as a (small) example (shallow inheritance tree, and just a few attributes), by uncommenting traces in the class manager, we can see that the size of the ``class_Platypus`` virtual table is ``1040 bytes``.

-At runtime, after its full construction, the total size of a Platypus instance (i.e. the overall size of its corresponding process) is 8712 bytes.
+At runtime, after its full construction, the total size of a Platypus instance (i.e. the overall size of its corresponding process) used to be ``8712 bytes``, while it still included a per-instance copy of the class-level virtual table.

-Knowing that (with OTP 23, AMD64 on GNU/Linux) the size of a blank process is 2688 bytes [#]_, the actual payload specific to this instance is ``8712-2688=6024 bytes`` (and the virtual table accounts for roughly 17% of it).
+Knowing that (with OTP 23, AMD64 on GNU/Linux) the size of a blank process is ``2688 bytes`` [#]_, the actual payload specific to this instance was ``8712-2688=6024 bytes`` (the virtual table accounting for roughly 17% of it).

 .. [#] Measured with ``P=spawn(basic_utils, freeze, [])``, then ``basic_utils:get_process_size(P)``.

-After having used the `persistent_term <https://erlang.org/doc/man/persistent_term.html>`_ module (see our ``persistent_term`` branch) to share these (immutable) per-class virtual tables, the size of the same test Platypus instance became 6840 bytes, corresponding thus to a per-instance shrinking of ``8712-6840=1872 bytes`` here.
+After having used the `persistent_term <https://erlang.org/doc/man/persistent_term.html>`_ module (see our ``persistent_term`` and newer ``persistent_term_single_get`` branches) to share these (immutable) per-class virtual tables, the total size of the same test Platypus instance decreased to ``6840 bytes``, corresponding thus to a per-instance shrinking of ``8712-6840=1872 bytes`` here (and thus an instance-specific payload of ``6840-2688=4152 bytes``, for class_Platypus).

-When the class manager registers (once for all) the class_Platypus virtual table, the size of the persistent_term registry grows of 1072 bytes (which is consistent with a virtual table of 1040 bytes).
+Finally, when the class manager registers (once for all) the class_Platypus virtual table, the size of the persistent_term overall registry increases of ``1072 bytes`` (which is consistent with a virtual table of ``1040 bytes``).

+As a result, these changes do not introduce any specific drawback and have thus been merged in the WOOPER main branch, since Monday, July 13, 2020.